bswiswa/node/notes.md

 3. Find the package name on npmjs.com
 4. `npm install package_name --save`
 Here a folder called **node_modules** is created and inside of it, the package and all its code will be there.
-The **package.json** file is also updated to include the name and version of the installed package.
+If we include the `--save` flage, the **package.json** file is also updated to include the name and version of the installed package.
 This is in the **dependencies** property.

 5. require the module and use it

 lodash is an example of a package packed with utility functions that you do not need to rewrite.